 Grades 9-12 Level V

 Topics must be related to ranch life (cowboys, cowgirls, livestock, rodeo, ranch pets, environment, etc.)

 Poems must be a minimum of eight lines (four at Level I) and a maximum of two pages.

 Poems may be handwritten or typed (double-spaced if typed) and must be the original work of the student.

 Only one entry is allowed from each student for placement in the contest.

 Poems written in a language other than English must have a translation attached.

 No illustrations or decorations should adorn the paper.

 Poems are judged on creativity, originality, figurative language, appropriateness of content, and structure (traditional form–that is: rhyme, rhythm, voice, stanzaic pattern, and other elements which comprise poetry).

-Each poet will also need to submit a Texas Cowboy Poetry Release form.
 Each poet will receive a certificate of participation, with the 1st, 2nd, and 3rd place winners receiving special plaque awards; and all are invited to read their poems in the “Young Uns” session Saturday, February 28th, at 11:00 a. m. at Briscoe Administration Building Room 302 and encouraged to attend the “Carrying on the Tradition” session given by our poet’s and their children.